 - Stock and potatoes.
 Add, bring everything to a simmer, and wait until the potatoes are nice and soft.

 - Taste.
-Taste your soup, add more spices if needed, and stir in the parsley.
+Taste, add more spices if needed, and stir in the parsley.

 - Eat.
 You’ve got this part!